stared/cv-resume/pm_cv_full.md

 		4-6 Jan 2013, Słomczyn near Warsaw (Poland) main organizer

-# Tought courses and teaching experience
+# Taught courses and teaching experience

 	* TO DO